 61,197,434 ordinary shares in the share capital of the Company with a nominal value of €0.04 each (the "Existing Shares") are publicly traded on Euronext in Amsterdam, a regulated market of Euronext Amsterdam N.V. ("Euronext Amsterdam"), under the symbol "TKWY".
-Applications will be made to list and admit any New Shares to be issued in connection with the Combination to trading on Euronext Amsterdam.
-New Shares are expected to be listed on Euronext Amsterdam on, or as soon as practically possible following, the Effective Date in respect of New Shares issued in consideration for Just Eat Shares for which acceptances have been received prior to the Effective Date, with applications for NL Admission of subsequently issued New Shares to be made periodically thereafter as needed.
+Application will be made to list and admit the New Shares to trading on Euronext Amsterdam.
+The New Shares are expected to be listed on Euronext Amsterdam on 2 January 2020.
 The Combined Group intends to apply for delisting of its shares from Euronext Amsterdam N.V., such delisting to become effective as soon as possible under applicable Dutch law and the rules, regulations and announcements of Euronext Amsterdam N.V.
 This delisting is currently envisaged to occur, subject to review by Euronext Amsterdam N.V., on or around the date that is 20 trading days after the date that is twelve months following the first date of the UK Admission.

 Applications will be made to the Financial Conduct Authority acting in its capacity as the competent authority for the purposes of Part VI of the Financial Services and Markets Act 2000 (including the Financial Conduct Authority acting in the capacity of performing its UK Listing Authority functions) (the "FCA") for the Ordinary Shares to be admitted to the premium listing segment of the Official List maintained by the FCA pursuant to FSMA (the "UK Official List") and to the London Stock Exchange for the Ordinary Shares to be admitted to trading on its main market for listed securities under the symbol "JET" with international securities identification number ("ISIN") NL0012015705.
 It is expected that the UK Admission will become effective, and that dealings on the London Stock Exchange in the Ordinary Shares will commence, at 8.00 a.m.
 London time / 9.00 a.m.
-Amsterdam time on, or as soon as practically possible following, the Effective Date in respect of New Shares issued in consideration for Just Eat Shares for which acceptances have been received prior to the Effective Date, with applications for listing and admission to trading of subsequently issued New Shares to be made periodically thereafter as needed.
-The effective date is the date on which either: (i) the Takeaway.com Offer becomes or is declared unconditional in all respects; or (ii) if the Company (subject to the consent of the Panel and the terms of the agreement dated 5 August 2019 between the Company and Just Eat plc and relating, amongst other things, to the implementation of the Combination (the "Co-operation Agreement")) elects to implement the Combination by means of a Scheme, the date on which the Scheme becomes effective in accordance with its terms (the "Effective Date").
-Such conditions include a condition requiring valid acceptances to be received (and not, where permitted, withdrawn) by not later than 1.00 p.m.
-London time / 2.00 p.m.
-Amsterdam time on the first closing date of the Takeaway.com Offer (or such later time(s) and/or date(s) as the Company may, with the consent of the Panel or in accordance with the City Code on Takeovers and Mergers (the "City Code"), decide) in respect of not less than 75 per cent. (or such lower percentage as the Company may decide) in of Just Eat Shares which, together with all the Just Eat Shares (as def rights attached to those shares, provided that this condition shall not be satisfied unlesswhich the Company shall have acquired or agreed to acquire (whether pursuant to the Takeaway.com Offer or otherwise) Just Eat Shares carrying in aggregate more than 50 per cent. of the voting rights then normally exercisable at general meetings of Just Eat plc.
+Amsterdam time on the business day following the Effective Date which, subject to the satisfaction of certain conditions - including the sanction of the scheme of arrangement proposed to be made under Part 26 of the Companies Act 2006 between Just Eat plc and the Scheme Shareholders (as defined below) to implement the Combination, with or subject to any modification, addition or condition approved or imposed by the High Court of Justice in England and Wales (the "Court") and agreed to by the Company and Just Eat plc (the "Scheme") by no later than the 22nd day after the Court Sanction Hearing (as defined below) - is expected to be at 8.00 a.m.
+London time / 9.00 a.m.
+Amsterdam time on 1 January 2020.